andyfeller/gh-codeowner-analysis/README.md

 # gh-codeowner-analysis

-A `gh` extension to analyze GitHub repository codeowners and branch protection rules.
+A `gh` extension to analyze GitHub repository codeowners, branch protection rules, and access.

 ## Quickstart